GoThereGit/Chinese-AMR/README_Eng.md

 AMR aroused the attentions of professions and researchers as soon as it came out, and has prevailed the world with its great power of sentence-level semantic representation.
 Related work of automatic parsing with AMR has been widely applied into downstream tasks in NLP such as question answering systems and text summarization, and yielded good returns.
-In the cross-framework task of Meaning Representation Parsing (MRP) held by <a href="http://mrp.nlpl.eu/2020/index.php">CoNLL 2020</a>, Hitachi (Hiroaki O. et al., 2020) and ÚFAL (Samuel D. et al., 2020) among five teams achieved 0.80 and 0.78 F-score in the track of Chinese AMR parsing evaluation, respectively, and were awarded first prize and second prize accordingly.
+In the cross-framework task of Meaning Representation Parsing (MRP) held by <a href="http://mrp.nlpl.eu/2020/index.php">CoNLL 2020</a>, Hitachi <a href="https://aclanthology.org/2020.conll-shared.4.pdf">(Hiroaki O. et al., 2020)</a> and ÚFAL <a href="https://arxiv.org/pdf/2011.00758.pdf">(Samuel D. et al., 2020)</a> among five teams achieved 0.80 and 0.78 F-score in the track of Chinese AMR parsing evaluation, respectively, and were awarded first prize and second prize accordingly.
 In fact, their performances in Chinese AMR parsing were fairly close to that of in English AMR (which is 0.82).